Reader Paul wonders about

 Those who have the insensitivity to use it seem to prefer “learnings” to the more familiar and readily understandable word lessons.
 It’s a usage that probably has Orwell spinning in his grave.

-25 Responses to “What the heck are “learnings”?”
+33 thoughts on “What the heck are “learnings”?”

 I recently came across “trainings”, which is similarly odd and ugly.

 Next time you might want to read past the first paragraph of the OED.
 You’d find that it backdates “learnings” (with a period-appropriate spelling) to 1483:

 1483 CAXTON G. de la Tour cxxxvii.
 Mvij, The thre enseygnementes or lernynges whiche Cathon gaf to his sone.

 “I suspect that the pluralized form originated in the corporate world, but, because “learnings” sounds so supremely pompous, has been enthusiastically embraced by those other lovers of obfuscation: Educators and Social Scientists.”

 Yea, verily!
 And you can add bureaucrats to the list.